 European Patent 1026253, covering a significant portion of our core DNA delivery technology, was granted in September 2004.
 European Patent 0465529 was granted to us in 1998, and was subsequently opposed by seven companies under European patent procedures.
 This '529 patent was revoked on formal grounds in October 2001 under an initial ruling by the Opposition Division of the European Patent Office, or EPO.
 In April 2002, we filed an appeal seeking to overturn this initial ruling.
-The claims that were allowed in the newly granted '253 patent cover substantially the same scope as those claims in the '529 patent which were under appeal.
+The claims that were allowed in the newly granted '253 patent generally cover the same subject matter as those claims in the '529 patent which were under appeal.
 For this reason, we withdrew from the '529 appeal upon grant of the '253 patent in September 2004.
 In June 2005, the '253 patent was opposed by eight parties.
+This opposition is ongoing.
 However, we may also use additional issued patents and patent applications that are pending in Europe to protect our core DNA delivery technology.

 In addition, our core DNA delivery technology is covered by a Japanese patent that was published in January 2002 and thereafter revoked by the examining panel at the Japanese Patent Office, or JPO, on formal and substantive grounds.
 We filed a rebuttal response to the revocation.
 Based on our arguments and supporting evidence in that response, the JPO decided to reinstate the patent in July 2003.
 Four Trial for Invalidation, or TFI, requests were filed in the JPO by two companies in 2003.
 We filed responses to the TFI requests in a timely manner.
 The JPO combined two of the four TFI requests into a single action, and in December 2004, ruled in our favor on the combined TFI requests by accepting the corrected claims and finding the demand for the trials groundless.
-We are still awaiting further action by the JPO on the other two TFI requests.
+In December 2006, the JPO ruled on the remaining TFI requests, again in our favor.
+The December 2006 rulings may be appealed and the deadline for filing such an appeal is early 2007.

-A European patent issued in 2003 covering a range of applications of the our core DNA delivery technology, including cationic lipid-formulated, gene-based immunotherapeutics such as our clinical-stage Allovectin-7® treatment for melanoma, cationic lipid-formulated DNA vaccines such as our investigational anthrax vaccine, and similar pharmaceutical products under development by others.
+A European patent issued in 2003 covering a range of applications of our core DNA delivery technology, including cationic lipid-formulated, gene-based immunotherapeutics such as our clinical-stage Allovectin-7® treatment for melanoma, cationic lipid-formulated DNA vaccines such as our investigational anthrax vaccine, and similar pharmaceutical products under development by others.
 This patent has been opposed by two companies.
-We responded to the oppositions in a timely manner, and are preparing to defend the patent at an upcoming oral hearing in early 2006 at the EPO.
+We responded to the oppositions in a timely manner, and defended the patent at an oral hearing in March 2006 at the EPO.
+The patent was maintained in amended form.
+We are appealing certain rulings, and one of the opponents is appealing the decision to maintain the patent in amended form.

 A European patent issued to us in 2003 with broad claims related to gene-based, extra-tumoral delivery of any cytokines for the treatment of cancer.
 Delivery can be either free from or formulated with transfection-facilitating materials such as cationic lipids or polymers.
 Cytokines are proteins such as interleukins and interferons which regulate specific cell functions, and typically are used to stimulate an immune response against cancer cells.
 Three companies opposed this patent.
-We responded to the oppositions in a timely manner, and will continue to defend our position vigorously in upcoming oral hearings.
+We responded to the oppositions in a timely manner, and will continue to vigorously defend our position in upcoming oral hearings.

 We prosecute our intellectual property estate vigorously to obtain the broadest valid scope for our patents.
-Due to uncertainty of the ultimate outcome of these matters, the impact on future results is not subject to reasonable estimates.
+Due to uncertainty of the ultimate outcome of these matters, the impact on future operating results of our financial condition is not subject to reasonable estimates.